zhen-zen/YogaSMC/README.md

 The preference pane provides a graphical interface to basic information as well as some settings, such as battery conservation and backlight.

 The notification application receives EC events and displays them on OSD.
 Its config can be customized at `~/Library/Preferences/org.zhen.YogaSMC.plist`.
 Also feel free to contribute presets and resources to this repo.
-Current template is based on a 170*170 canvas with icon center at (70,85).

 The driver will update the status in ioreg, while details are available in system log, e.g. `log stream --predicate 'senderImagePath contains "YogaSMC"'`.